keu/docs/astro/configure-deployment-resources.md

 - Transfer a Deployment to another Workspace in your Organization.
 - Delete a Deployment.

-For advanced Deployment resource configurations, see [Manage Deployment executors](executors.md) and [Configure worker queues](configure-worker-queues.md).
+For advanced Deployment resource configurations, see [Manage Airflow executors on Astro](executors-overview.md) and [Configure worker queues](configure-worker-queues.md).

 :::cli